FOOD SC 1001WT - Nutrition I

 Students will be required to keep a record of their dietary intake for three days.
 Students will be required to complete this part outside of the practical session.
 Students will be required to assess the nutritional quality of their diet based on the Healthy Eating Guidelines.
 Students will be required to complete a report on their assessment of the diet and to suggest appropriate modifications to the diet that will lead to improve long term health.
 This assessment examines student’s ability to analyse and interpret data, their understanding of the knowledge covered in lectures as well as their ability to apply the knowledge in practice.

-As a nutrition consultant for a health magazine, students will be required to prepare a summary report ( ~2,000 words) on a topical issue in food and nutrition, which is based on scientific evidence and recommendations from government bodies.
+As a nutrition consultant for a health magazine, students will be required to prepare a summary report on a topical issue in food and nutrition for both the consumers and health professionals.
 This assessment examines students’ knowledge of nutrition, their ability to evaluate and synthesize nutrition information and their skills in effective communication.

 This task must be submitted online via the course website on MyUni.